LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl/reference/snap-in-object-macros.md

 ### <a name="parameters"></a>Paramètres

 *_class*<br/>
-dans Spécifie la classe d’objet de composant logiciel enfichable.
+dans Spécifie la classe d’objets Snap-In.

 ### <a name="example"></a>Exemple